diegoparrilla/sidecart-site/quickstart.md

 > :warning: If your purchased SidecarT includes the Raspberry Pi Pico W or WH, this step is unnecessary.
 The device arrives with the most recent firmware version already installed.

 To install the latest SidecarT firmware on the Raspberry Pi Pico W, connect your PC, Mac, or Linux to the Raspberry Pi Pico W using the USB cable.
-Before powering on the Raspberry Pi Pico W, hold down the BOOTSEL button for a few seconds and then plug in the USB cable.
+Now hold down the BOOTSEL button for a few seconds and then hold down the RESET button.
+Now release the RESET button and gently release the BOOTSEL button afterwards.
 A new drive named `RPI-RP2` should appear on your PC, Mac, or Linux.
 Open it.

 {:refdef: style="text-align: center;"}
 [![How enter in BOOTSEL mode](/assets/images/quickstart/bootsel-mode.gif)](/assets/images/quickstart/bootsel-mode.gif){:.glightbox}